 - Accordingly, and in compliance with the Fair Labor Standards Act, internships at “for profit” private sector organizations must offer at least the minimum wage, and overtime compensation for hours worked over 40 in a workweek.
-Department of Labor interpretation of FLSA currently permits unpaid internships in public sector and non-profit charitable organizations, where the intern volunteers without expectation of compensation.
+Employers must communicate to the student whether the internship is paid or unpaid.
+Department of Labor interpretation of FLSA currently permits unpaid internships in public sector and non-profit charitable organizations where the intern volunteers without expectation of compensation.

 - The employer must designate and provide contact information for an internship supervisor.
 The supervisor will provide mentoring and guidance during the internship and will submit an evaluation of student performance at the end of the internship.

 - A transcripted, non-credit internship must provide (at a minimum) hours worked satisfying the requirements for a one credit internship.

 Students should contact their respective major department offices in the College of Business for additional, department-specific requirements and procedures regarding internship credit and transcripting.